1587 Polish–Lithuanian royal election: Aftermath

 On August 24, Swedish envoys Erik Brahe and Erik Larsson Sparre swore the pacta conventa, without waiting for Duke Sigismund, who was on his way from Sweden.
-Swedish candidate anchored at Gdańsk on September 29, and was welcomed by Bishop of Przemysl, Wojciech Baranowski.
-Following his father's order, Vasa stayed on the ship, as he disagreed with one of Polish conditions, which was incorporation of Swedish-ruled Estonia into the Commonwealth.
-Finally, on October 7, Sigismund Vasa swore to observe the pacta conventa at the Oliwa Cathedral, and on December 9, 1587, he entered Kraków, where he was crowned on December 27.
+Sigismund Vasa anchored at Gdańsk on September 29, and was welcomed by Bishop of Przemysl, Wojciech Baranowski.
+Following his father's order, Sigismund stayed on the ship, as he disagreed with one of Polish conditions, which was incorporation of Swedish-ruled Estonia into the Commonwealth.
+Finally, on October 7, Sigismund swore to observe the pacta conventa at the Oliwa Cathedral, and on December 9, 1587, he entered Kraków, where he was crowned on December 27.

-On January 24, 1588, the army of Maximilian Habsburg was defeated by Jan Zamoyski in the Battle of Byczyna.
+On January 24, 1588, the army of Maximilian of Habsburg was defeated by Jan Zamoyski in the Battle of Byczyna.
 Maximilian, together with his court, was interned in Krasnystaw.
 The conflict was ended in early spring of 1589, during the so-called Pacification Sejm.
 Supporters of Maximilian swore their allegiance to Sigismund, and were allowed to return to the Commonwealth.